Pylons/pyramid/docs/narr/sessions.rst

 ---------------------------------

-If none of the default or otherwise available sessioning implementations for :mod:`pyramid` suit you, you may create your own session object by implementing a :term:`session factory`.
+If none of the default or otherwise available sessioning implementations for :app:`Pyramid` suit you, you may create your own session object by implementing a :term:`session factory`.
 Your session factory should return a :term:`session`.
 The interfaces for both types are available in